dhruvrajvanshi/hades-lang/README.md

     - [x] Debugger support:
           - Very basic support for gdb and lldb debug symbols is supported.
 This allows stepping through code using VS code.
 No local variables are shown yet.

+## Intro
+Hades is a language that I as an application developer would want to use.
+Things that it focuses on
+- Ergonomics: Should not be too low level like Rust or C++.
+- Interop: Should be easy to bridge to other languages (currently, writing bindings for C is relatively easy).
+- Performance: Should still be able to control memory layout to write high performance/allocation free code when required.
+- Library oriented: I want the generic system to be like Swift. i.e. by default, generics should be compiled down to regular parameters so that libraries can be separately compiled.
+As an optimization, the compiler should monomorphize the generic calls if required.
+Hades doesn't currently work like this.
+As of now, everything is monomorphized, and there's no way to compile libraries.
+- Modern: Algebraic data types, first class closures,
+- IDE features: This is a stretch goal, but I'd like to have an LSP implementation.

 ## Getting started